mecid/mecid.github.io/_posts/2023-08-30-mastering-storekit2-swiftui-view-modifiers.md

 StoreKit 2 provides us with *onInAppPurchaseStart* and *onInAppPurchaseCompletion* view modifiers to handle the start and completion of any purchase in the view hierarchy using StoreKit views.
 Both view modifiers accept a closure to perform and have product and purchase result as parameters.

+> To learn more about *SubscriptionStoreView*, take a look at my dedicated ["Mastering StoreKit 2.
+SubscriptionStoreView in SwiftUI"](/2023/08/23/mastering-storekit2-subscriptionstoreview-in-swiftui/) post.

 Another view modifier that simplifies our job is the *subscriptionStatusTask* modifier.
 It allows us to observe the status of a particular subscription group constantly.
 It updates you whenever the status of the subscription changes.

 ```swift